EESSI/docs/docs/software_layer/adding_software.md

 Before you can make a pull request to the [software-layer](https://github.com/EESSI/software-layer), you should [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository in your GitHub account.

-For the remainder of these instructions, we assume that your GitHub account is `@moyai` :moyai:.
+For the remainder of these instructions, we assume that your GitHub account is `@koala` :koala:.

 !!! note
-    Don't forget to replace `moyai` :moyai: with the name of your GitHub account in the commands below!
+    Don't forget to replace `koala` :koala: with the name of your GitHub account in the commands below!

 1) Clone the [EESSI/software-layer](https://github.com/EESSI/software-layer) repository: